Stytches/caliban-archive/content/Caliban_Philosophy.md

 When he uncovers a Prince's betrayal or a rival's weakness, he does not immediately use it for profit.
 He reveals it in a way that forces the recipient to grow.

 * *Example:* He won't just kill an assassin stalking his ally.
 He will leave the assassin's dagger on his ally's pillow with a note: *"The silence found you sleeping.
 I have swept the dust from your grave this once.
-Next time, I will let the rot claim its due."*
+Do try to wake up; the worms are getting impatient."*

 ## The Endgame